MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 ## Using UrlFetchApp to get a data file or CSV file from OneDrive.

 To get a file from OneDrive (https://onedrive.live.com), use Microsoft Graph.
 Accessing a OneDrive file requires an OAuth access token.
 And getting an access token requires user consent unless you have a refresh token.
 But because Scripts doesn't support UI components, you'll need to get consent another way.
-Here are a couple of options for getting consent and the refresh token you use in your script.

-### Option 1 is to write a simple app

-If you like writing code or already have OAuth code that you can repurpose, then all you need to do is register your app.

-1. Go to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com) and click **Add an app**.
-2. Enter an app name like Bing Ads Scripts.
-(Don't check Guided setup.)
-3. Click **Create** and note your application ID (client ID).
-4. Click **Add Platform** and then **Native Application**.
-5. Under **Microsoft Graph delegated permissions**, click **Add** and select Files.Read and offline_access.
-6. Click **Save**.

-If you want to write code from scratch, see the Code Grant Flow process outlined in [Authentication with OAuth](/bingads/guides/authentication-oauth#authorizationcode).
-Note that for the step that gets the grant code, set the &scope query parameter to 'file.read offline_access'.
-For an example of a simple console app that gets OAuth tokens, see [OAuth C# Example](../../hotel-service/code-example-oauth.md).

-After creating your app, you'll run it once to get the refresh token.
-Copy and paste the refresh token into your script to get the access token.
-The refresh token is long lived but it can become invalid.
-If you receive an invalid_grant error, your refresh token is no longer valid and you'll need to run your app again.

-### Option 2 is to run the following PowerShell script

-If writing a simple app isn't an option, here's a PowerShell script you can run.
+If you don't already have another way to get a refresh token, here's a PowerShell script you can run to get consent and the refresh token.

 ```powershell
 $clientId = "your application ID goes here"